jfp-97/fullstack-mooc/summary/react.md

 * (Optional) Add a `.env` file in the root of the project containing the line `FAST_REFRESH=false`, in order to reflect changes to the `index.js` file on the page without the need to reload it.

+* (Optional) Install json-server by running `npm install --save-dev json-server` and create a `"server": "json-server --port 3001 --watch db.json"` script.
+This package watches a `db.json` file in the root directory and serves as a faux-rest api.

 * Install packages:
   * `axios`
-  * `json-server`

 * Define new components as modules in the `project/src/components` folder, then import them when necessary.

-* For communication with the backend, use the axios module and add a file for each route in the `project/src/services` directory.
+* For communication with the backend, use the axios module and add a file for each resource type in the `project/src/services` directory.
 Then implement functionality in its file.

 ## JSX